jlchafardet/unit-converter-python/README.md

 - Gigabytes (GB)
 - Terabytes (TB)
 - Petabytes (PB)
+- Millimeters (MM)
+- Centimeters (CM)
+- Meters (M)
+- Kilometers (KM)

-Whether you're dealing with the tiniest byte or a colossal petabyte, we've got you covered!
+Whether you're dealing with the tiniest byte or a colossal petabyte, or measuring distances from millimeters to kilometers, we've got you covered!

 ## How to Use This Wizardry 🧙‍♂️